Alice-babayalo/Alice-babayalo/README.md

 # Hi there👋, I’m Alice-babayalo
 ## I’m interested a backend software developer
 - 🌱 I’m currently learning Backend software Engineering and cyber security
-- 💞️ I’m looking 👀 to collaborate on ....
+- 💞️ I’m looking 👀 to collaborate on Solving the problems in our society using coding
-- 📫 How to reach me:
-- gmail: umuhozawasealice@gmail.com
 - ⚡ Fun facts about me "I can never give up"

 <!---